1gravity/Kotlin-Bloc/website/docs/examples/counter.md

 ```

 :::tip
-Typically the business logic is in a shared component so it can be used in iOS as well.
+Typically the business logic is in a shared component so it can be used in Android and iOS.
 :::